 The food we are exposed to during childhood can have a profound effect on our cooking (and eating) choices when we become adults.
 I am certainly no exception.
 My mother would whip up a soufflé from scratch on a weeknight and my father would stir fry some Cantonese food the next.
 I was exposed to a wide variety of cuisines thanks to the boundless interests of my parents.
 I can remember moments where I would watch my father sear a steak and sauté vegetables while I washed an array of lettuces.
 My mother cooked avidly from books, calling me into the kitchen to make Minestrone or assemble a coffeecake.
 Even a simple tuna salad sandwich became a procession of steps, toasting the rye bread, seasoning the tuna, layering the potato chips… It was simply impossible for me not to fall in love with food and cooking!

-I love the greenmarket and the affect ingredient choices can have in food.
-That is my “shopping philosophy”.
+I love the greenmarket and the effect ingredient choices can have on food.
+That is my “shopping philosophy.”
 When you can, hit your market to see what is growing and available locally.
 Ingredients that travel less distance from the ground to your plate are likely to taste fresher and more satisfying.
 I am not wearing a hemp dress and standing on a soapbox.
 I think as long as you like what you are making and eating, that’s all that matters.
 People often write to ask if I think two particular ingredients go together or whether it’s “ok” to cook something a particular way.
 To me, if you love your food, there are no rules!
 The food police aren’t going to come to your house to arrest you.